 Florian did his PhD at the London School of Economics and Political Science (LSE), where he explored how political authorities in conflict zones construct legitimacy.
 Following his PhD, he was an ESRC Postdoctoral Fellow at the LSE.
 He holds an MSc in Development Management from the LSE and an MSc in Global Governance and Diplomacy from the University of Oxford.

-Previously, Florian worked for the German development agency GIZ in different roles and projects in Germany, Belgium and Indonesia.
+Previously, Florian worked as a Political Affairs Officer for the United Nations Assistance Mission in Afghanistan (UNAMA) and for the German development agency GIZ in different roles and projects in Germany, Belgium and Indonesia.
 As a consultant, he has advised organisations such as the United Nations Office on Drugs and Crime (UNDOC), the World Bank, the Foreign and Commonwealth Office (FCO), the Economist Intelligence Unit (EIU), the International Institute for Sustainable Development (IISD), and the Norwegian Refugee Council (NRC).